 - Expand our product portfolio to make our offering the broadest and most accessible in proteomics, addressing unmet needs in the research community.
 We plan to invest heavily to maintain our edge as a technology leader in the proteomics field with an offering that can address our customers' unmet needs.
 We are continuing to develop PEA to increase its applicability across platforms, configurations, and use-cases.
 We listen intently to feedback from our customers, and we aim to optimize workflows for a seamless customer experience. - Capture the diagnostics opportunity by supporting our customers' journeys from discovery to clinical decision making.
 Collectively, our Explore, Target and Focus offerings cover all stages of research.
 With our reputation for excellence in protein discovery research firmly established, we see significant opportunity to build our presence in clinical development and clinical decision making.
 The purpose of our Focus offering is to enable our customers to develop customized kit products for protein signatures based on PEA and improve clinical decision making.
 Over time, we could directly participate in discovery and clinical decision making by collaborating in the clinical end-markets, and in some instances, by investing and developing our own products for proprietary clinical applications. - Scale up the Olink organization for the future.
 We believe that our strong purpose-driven culture and talented team of professionals are key pillars to our success.
-From January 1, 2021 through May 31, 2021, 86 new employees joined Olink.
-We intend to continue to accelerate investment through 2021 and over the coming years, including investing heavily in our infrastructure and aiming to grow employee headcount to over 600 by 2025, while maintaining industry-leading employee satisfaction.
+In 2020, approximately 80 new employees joined Olink, almost doubling our total headcount, and numerous new employees were hired in 2020 and scheduled to start in early 2021.
+We intend to continue to accelerate investment in 2021 and over the coming years, including investing heavily in our infrastructure and aiming to grow employee headcount to over 600 by 2025, while maintaining industry-leading employee satisfaction.
 We plan to continue investing in the development of our employees and promoting our culture of customer service and support through innovation, quality, rigor and transparency, as well as fostering our shared vision to enable understanding of real-time human biology. - Accelerate our reach and rate of adoption through new business models, partnerships and by deepening successful customer relationships.
 We regularly reevaluate Olink's role in the proteomics value chain in order to apply the most appropriate business and commercial models to advance our market position.
 We believe we have the ability and expertise to enter into strategic partnerships and acquisitions across the proteomics value spectrum, and our product offering is easily adaptable to a variety of commercial models and scientific collaborations that allow us to scale our efforts and accelerate proteomics research.
 We regularly look for opportunities to engage in strategic partnerships with leading global companies to continue expanding Olink's role in advancing proteomics.